George Buddy Król

 August Augury XI

-Imprintable Impressions XIX
+Imprintable Impressions XX

 Specious Special XVI

-Defaulted Defalcation XIX
+Defaulted Defalcation XVII

-Based Baseball XX
+Based Baseball XXI

 Arrogant Agriculturalist II